boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

-   e.g., 8 TN QoS Classes (representing 8 hardware queues in the routers), and 2 Transport Planes (e.g., latency optimized transport plane using link latency metrics for path calculation, and transport plane following IGP metrics).
+   e.g., 8 TN QoS Classes (representing 8 hardware queues in the routers), and 2 Transport Planes (e.g., latency optimized transport plane using link latency metrics for path calculation, and transport plane following Interior Gateway Protocol (IGP) metrics).
 TN QoS Class determines the per-hop behavior when the packets are transiting through the provider network, while transport plane determines the paths for packets through provider network based on operator's business model (operator's requirement).